SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/working_with_colours.en.md

 include Selenium::WebDriver::Support
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}import org.openqa.selenium.support.Color{{< / code-panel >}}
 {{< / code-tab >}}

 You can now start creating colour objects.
 Every colour object will need to be created from a string representation of your colour.
 Supported colour representations are: